RACV Logo

 Day 8: Hoi An

 Travelling by bus, head south through coastal rice paddies before stopping at Lang Co Beach.
 Traverse the dramatic Hai Van Pass along the way – a sometimes bumpy but incredibly scenic stretch of highway with views back to Lang Co Beach and beyond.
 The spectacular Marble Mountains will be your backdrop as you arrive in Hoi An.
-Declared a World Heritage site, Hoi An is being beautifully restored and preserved.
+Declared a UNESCO World Heritage site, Hoi An is being beautifully restored and preserved.
 Known as Faifo to early Western traders, it was one of Southeast Asia's major international ports from the 17th to the 19th centuries.
 Today, parts of Hoi An look exactly as they did more than a century ago, and it retains the feel of times past.
-When you arrive, take a walking tour around the major sites of Hoi An’s charming Old Town, including a historic house (formerly home to a prominent trader), the Japanese Covered Bridge, a Chinese assembly hall and a museum.
-You’ll notice a distinctly Chinese appearance to the pagodas and assembly halls scattered along the small streets.
-A sightseeing pass is included in your tour for you to visit a selection of the major sights at your own pace.
+When you arrive, take a walking tour around the major sites of the Old Town, including a historic house (formerly home to a prominent trader), the Japanese Covered Bridge, a Chinese assembly hall and a museum.

 Day 9: Hoi An

-If you feel like getting active on your free day today, why not hire a bicycle and tour the surrounding countryside?
-This is one of the best ways to get an insight into rural Vietnam.
-Maybe take a day trip to My Son Cham (elaborate World Heritage-listed temples that reflect the rich cultural traditions of the Cham civilisation), or cruise along the Thu Bon River.
+If you feel like getting active on your free day today, why not hire a bicycle and tour the surrounding countryside – this is one of the best ways to get an insight into rural Vietnam.
+Maybe take a daytrip to My Son Cham (a UNESCO World Heritage-listed temple complex that reflects the rich cultural traditions of the Cham civilisation), or cruise along the Thu Bon River.
 You may like to wander the Central Market and the street stalls selling paintings, woodwork, ceramics and lanterns.
 Hoi An is also famous for its talented tailors, who can make items to order within a few hours.
 Bring your favourite piece of clothing or even just a picture, and you'll be able to have it copied!

 Day 10: Quy Nhon